Liam Kelly (footballer, born 1995): Style of play

 Kelly is a midfielder, and is capable of operating both as a defensive midfielder and an attacking midfielder.
 He has been described as a "playmaker", with George Elek of the Not The Top 20 Podcast highlighting his on-field intelligence and technical ability as key facets of his game in 2023.
 Daniel McDonnell of the Irish Independent wrote in 2017 that Kelly is "comfortable in a deep role, eager to take the ball from his defenders and dictate play", whilst Scott Lindsey, who managed Kelly at Crawley Town and Milton Keynes Dons, claimed Kelly is "very brave" in his style of play, elaborating that "he takes the ball in tight and dangerous areas, dictates and steps forward and tries things".

-Kelly has been noted for his relatively short height - which has been reported as being anywhere between 1.63 m and 5 ft 7 in - though Kelly told The Irish Independent in 2017 that he "never let his height worry him", adding that "guys like Andres Iniesta, Lionel Messi, Xavi are all small in stature and haven’t done too bad in their careers".
-Reading manager Jaap Stam echoed this comparison to Iniesta in March 2017, claiming that "he can pass, move, go past people and defensively he’s aggressive" and that "if you look at the things Liam can do he certainly comes close to [Iniesta]".
+Kelly has been noted for his relatively short height, though Kelly told The Irish Independent in 2017 that he "never let his height worry him", adding that "guys like Andres Iniesta, Lionel Messi, Xavi are all small in stature and haven't done too bad in their careers".
+Reading manager Jaap Stam echoed this comparison to Iniesta in March 2017, claiming that "he can pass, move, go past people and defensively he's aggressive" and that "if you look at the things Liam can do he certainly comes close to [Iniesta]".
+Kelly later said that he "took [the comparison to Iniesta] as a really nice compliment".